Click here to see how to run to tool.

 Natural Ponding: areas of land that naturally lie wet during wet seasons or more permanently, usually found in natural depressions or bowls in the landscape (see gallery photos 1 and 2).

-Runoff Attenuation Feature: a series of longer grasses, scrub, hedgerow or margins that lie in waterflow pathways, that slow surface runoff, and increase the amount of water infiltrating through the soils (see gallery photo 3).
+Rougher Vegetation Area: a series of longer grasses, scrub, hedgerow or margins that lie in water flow pathways, that slow surface runoff, and increase the amount of water infiltrating through the soils (see gallery photo 3).

 Straight channels: Areas of ditch or watercourse that exist as straight lines longer than 100 meters, usually indicating artificial modification of the watercourse (see gallery photo 4).